About 10% of people who are struck by lightning die because the heart stops beating and breathing stops.

 Cardiopulmonary resuscitation if needed

 A person struck by lightning does not retain electricity, so there is no danger in providing first aid.
-People without a heartbeat and who are not breathing need cardiopulmonary resuscitation First-Aid Treatment Cardiac arrest is when the heart stops pumping blood and oxygen to the brain and other organs and tissues.
+People without a heartbeat and who are not breathing need cardiopulmonary resuscitation First-Aid Treatment for Cardiac Arrest Cardiac arrest is when the heart stops pumping blood and oxygen to the brain and other organs and tissues.
 Sometimes a person can be revived after cardiac arrest, particularly if treatment is... read more (CPR) immediately, including both chest compressions and artificial respiration.
 If an automated external defibrillator is available, it should be used (see figure Automated External Defibrillator: Jump-Starting the Heart Automated External Defibrillator: Jump-Starting the Heart ).
 A person who regains a pulse but still is not breathing needs continued artificial respiration because the respiratory muscles may stay paralyzed after the heartbeat returns.
 Emergency medical assistance should be called.
 Many people struck by lightning are in good general health and are more likely to recover if given timely CPR Standard CPR Cardiac arrest is when the heart stops pumping blood and oxygen to the brain and other organs and tissues.
 Sometimes a person can be revived after cardiac arrest, particularly if treatment is... read more .

 Burns and other injuries are treated as needed.
 If resuscitation efforts are not successful within the first 20 minutes, they are unlikely to be, so resuscitation efforts are then stopped.